jeaye/blog.jeaye.com/_posts/2016-01-19-unity3d-arcadia-linux.md

 #### Helpful Arcadia resources
-Arcadia has a [Gittr channel](https://gitter.im/arcadia-unity/Arcadia), a [mailing list](https://groups.google.com/forum/#!forum/arcadia-unity), and an IRC channel on Freenode: `#arcadiaunity` Aside from that, there are a couple of great demos on Youtube, [here](https://www.youtube.com/watch?v=tBvNIJzlWEI) and [here](https://www.youtube.com/watch?v=zmmdYyAQhmM).
+Arcadia has a [Gittr channel](https://gitter.im/arcadia-unity/Arcadia), a [mailing list](https://groups.google.com/forum/#!forum/arcadia-unity), and an IRC channel on Freenode `#arcadiaunity`.
+Aside from that, there are a couple of great demos on Youtube, [here](https://www.youtube.com/watch?v=tBvNIJzlWEI) and [here](https://www.youtube.com/watch?v=zmmdYyAQhmM).